 Seeing the inside of your barrel opens up your whole world when it comes to cleaning your rifle.
-You are able to see if you cleaning it enough, and if your barrel is still good to go for a while or if it needs to be replaced.
+You are able to see if you’e cleaning it enough, and if your barrel is still good to go for a while or if it needs to be replaced.
 Now that I have this borescope, I simply do not know how I could have gone without it for so long.
-Especially for PRS and other competition shooters that shoot many rounds a month.
+Especially for PRS and other competition shooters that shoot many rounds a month or year.

 - For any caliber larger than 0.2 inch.